nerdai/ivado-assignment/README.md

 associated with the `Dockerfile` and the code herein.
 What follows below are the steps required to build the model and produce predictions and get its associated metrics against the respective `test` set.
-Note all commands are expected to run while in the main folder of this repo.
+Note all commands are expected to run while in the main folder of this repo and that it is assumed that `docker-cli` has been installed.

 #### Step 0: Clone the contents of this repository
-ssh:
+`ssh`:
 ```
 git clone git@github.com:nerdai/ivado-assignment.git
 ```

-https:
+`https`:
 ```
 git clone https://github.com/nerdai/ivado-assignment.git
 ```